Osvaldo Coluccino: Biography

 His music has been performed in some of the major festivals of classical and contemporary classical music, by prestigious soloistes, conductors, orchestras and ensembles such as Ensemble Recherche, Nieuw Ensemble and Exaudi Vocal Ensemble, and has been broadcast by national radio stations such as SWR, Radio France France Musique, ORF, Rai Radio 3, BR-Klassik, Kulturradio RBB (Rundfunk Berlin-Brandenburg), Concertzender, RTBF Musiq 3, Klara (radio station) Vlaamse Radio- en Televisieomroep VRT, RTP Rádio e Televisão de Portugal Antena 2.
-He has received commissions by Gran Teatro La Fenice di Venezia, Biennale di Venezia, Milano Musica, RAI National Symphony Orchestra, Transit Festival Leuven, Muziekcentrum De Bijloke Gent, Compagnia per la Musica in Roma, and others.
-Some of the major labels for contemporary classical music (Kairos (record label), Neos (record label), Col legno (record label)...) have released some monographic discs, while some scores are published by Rai Trade editions.
+He has received commissions by Gran Teatro La Fenice di Venezia, Biennale di Venezia, Milano Musica – Teatro alla Scala, RAI National Symphony Orchestra, Transit Festival Leuven, Muziekcentrum De Bijloke Gent, Conservatoire royal de Bruxelles and others.
+Some of the major labels for contemporary classical music (Kairos (record label), Neos (record label), Col legno (record label), Stradivarius (record label, Another Timbre...) have released some monographic discs, while some scores are published by RAI Trade editions.

+It was the music historian Luigi Pestalozza who discovered him as a composer, and the musicologists who wrote about him include, in Italy, Angela Ida De Benedictis (in Edizioni del Teatro alla Scala), Angelo Foletto (Repubblica), Mario Gamba (Il Manifesto), Mario Messinis (Il Gazzettino), Paolo Petazzi (Classic Voice and Takte-Bärenreiter), in Europe Reinhard Ermen (on MusikTexte, Cologne), Pierre Rigaudière (Diapason (magazine), Paris), Liam Cagney (Gramophone, London), Dirk Wieschollek (NMZ, Hamburg), Daniel Ender (ÖMZ, Vienna)…

 He has been engaged in an intense poetry activity from 1986 to 2003.
-His poems and prose have been published in his books, in prestigious literary magazines such as Il Verri and in some anthologies.
-Eminent linguists and literary critics have written about his poetry.
+Discovered by Stefano Agosti, one of the most eminent literary critics of the twentieth century in Italy, his poems and prose have been published in monographic books, prestigious literary magazines such as Il Verri and anthologies.
 He has also published artist books consisting of his poems and original works of art by renowned artists (see below in “Poetry”).